gcharalampous/lumerical-py-scripts/DEVICE/pin_modulator/README.md

 ## Notes
 - Requires Lumerical installed and accessible via lumapi
-- Scripts assume paths defined in config.py
+- Scripts use `project_layout.py` for all path and output directory management
 - Designed to be run from the repository root